dev3haven/free-mozilla-vpn/README.md

 ## 🚀 Quick Start (`start.bat` / `start.sh`)

-The simplest way to run:
+The simplest way to run.
+Choose `mozvpn.py` over `mozvpn_no_externals.py` if you have some troubles with `proxy.py` or other dependencies:

 1. Install [Python](https://www.python.org/).
 2. Download the repository as a **ZIP** file and unpack it.